ItsCr4zyyy/AllFlagsHidder/README.md

 # AllFlagsHidder

-A simple Minecraft plugin that hides all item flags in player inventories and custom GUIs.
+A simple plugin that hides all item flags in player inventories and custom GUIs.
 Ideal for clean menus, removing attribute lines, enchant glows, or technical tooltips.